- Future Kansas City Chiefs quarterback Patrick Mahomes participated in a youth baseball tournament on ESPN in 2010

 Mahomes isn’t the only notable NFL player who had youth baseball success

 Thankfully for Chiefs fans and fantasy football managers, Mahomes stuck with football.
-He’s not the only notable quarterback, current or active, who participated in a baseball tournament on ESPN.
+He’s not the only notable quarterback, current or active, who participated in a baseball tournament on ESPN, though.

-Jake Fromm, the former Georgia Bulldogs standout gunslinger who is now on the Buffalo Bills’ practice squad, participated in the 2011 Little League World Series.
+Jake Fromm, the former Georgia Bulldogs standout gunslinger who is currently a free agent but previously played with the Buffalo Bills, participated in the 2011 Little League World Series.
 Standing 5-foot-11 at 12 years old, Fromm hit three homers and drove in eight runners for the Warner Robins, Georgia, team.
 He also struck out 11 batters on the mound.

 Nearly 20 years earlier, Matt Cassel, also 12 years old, played on the Northridge (Calif.)
 All-Stars in 1994.
 The future journeyman quarterback and his teammates won the United States Championship but lost to Venezuela in the title game.